debops/debops/docs/code-standards-policy.rst

 Role dependencies are considered "soft" if they are defined in the ``roles`` list of a playbook.
-This approach offers a higher flexibility as the user can choose which playbooks to run and which features to include.
+This approach offers a higher flexibility as the user can choose which roles to run and which features to include.

 Whenever possible DebOps role authors MUST specify role dependencies via playbook instead of